nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 GP Connect provider and consumer systems are registered in SDS in order to enable:

-- Consumer systems to lookup provider system's ASID and endpoint information
+- consumer systems to look up provider system's ASID and endpoint information
-- The Spine Secure Proxy to allow or deny requests based on known identifier and endpoint information
+- the Spine Secure Proxy to allow or deny requests based on known identifier and endpoint information
 <br/>

 **AS records**